Luxtoday

 Tax residency and factual residency in Luxembourg are not the same.
 Read more in our special article:Tax residency in Luxembourg

-These classes will then affect the calculation of your taxable as follows:
+These classes will then affect the calculation of your taxable income amounts.

 Class 1